The 8 Best Buenos Aires Markets: Where to Spend Your Pesos

 This historic Buenos Aires flea market is different from the others on this list.

-It is a permanent fixture, indoors and open all week (closed only on Mondays).
-It’s on the outskirts of Palermo Hollywood in Colegiales.
+It is a permanent fixture, indoors and open all week (closed only on Mondays) on the outskirts of Palermo Hollywood in Colegiales.

 I love the Mercado de las Pulgas (pulgas translating literally to fleas) and stocked my house with quite a few pieces we picked up here.